personal & corporate EVOLUTIVE transformations

 - Thomas Aquinas

 This is not about trying to make people happy at work.
-Joy is the result of working in an evolving ecosystem which is conducive of success, fulfilment and a meaningful sense of purpose.
+Joy is the result of working in an evolving ecosystem that is conducive to success, fulfilment and a meaningful sense of purpose.
 Joy arises naturally when people want to be at work and are intrinsically motivated, challenged and recognized for what they do.

 ”The older I get, the more I see how much motivations matter.
 The Zune was crappy because the people at Microsoft don’t really love music or art the way we do.
 We won because we personally love music.
 We made the iPod for ourselves, and when you are doing something for yourself, or your best friend or family, you’re not going to cheese out.
 If you don’t love something, you’re not going to go the extra mile, work the extra weekend, challenge the status quo as much”